mdanny/e-commerce-course-project/readme.md

 * if err return callback with err
 * store the list of categories in a local var called categories

-##USE a new library ~ Async

-* handles asynchronous code
-* we use waterfall models, where a function depends on another chain function

-Create our first API, so we can store all product data in the database in api.js
-* we want to search for the name of the cateogry, which exists in the DB

 ###In main.js
 * in route ```/products/:id``` - a parameter like a double dot is used if we want to get to a specific url